AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

 * 1b.
 TAbs detects that the tutorial does not exist.
     * 1b1.
 TAbs informs the TA that the tutorial does not exist.
-    * 1b2.
-TAbs prompts the TA to delete another tutorial.

       Use case resumes from step 1.